hazelgrove/hazel/README.md

 ## Compilation

-You can execute build.sh to compile hz.ml.
+You can execute build.sh to compile Hazel.

 ```sh
 > cd src/